KlodCripta/virtual-space-atmos/README.md

 4. Save and exit

 These entries will disappear from your app menu, but all plugins will still work properly inside EasyEffects.

 ---

-## Other Linux distributions

-EasyEffects is available on most major Linux distributions, but installation methods may vary:

-- **Ubuntu / Linux Mint / Debian**
-  Use `apt` or install via **Flatpak** from Flathub.
-  ⚠️ Flatpak versions are easier to install but harder to integrate system-wide.
-  *Not recommended if you want deep control or multiple profiles.*

-- **Fedora**
-  Available via `dnf`, or Flathub (Flatpak).

-- **Other distros**
-  Check your package manager, or install via Flatpak as fallback.

-> Plugin availability may differ.
-Some Flatpak versions don’t include all the needed plugins, or sandbox their functionality.

----